-Research methods; Youth Development; Program Planning and Evaluation; Human Resource Management
+Research methods; Youth Development; Program Planning and Evaluation; Human Resources Management

 Youth development; diversity and management practices; evaluation of programs for children and youth; after school programs for children and youth; organizational structures of programs for children and youth

 Serves on state-wide Steering Committee for Baccalaureate Education in Early Care and Education (BPECE); state-wide Faculty Steering Committee for Competencies Integration Project for Early Care and Education; and Planning Committee for Higher Education Colloquium.